opsline/chef-opsline-hostname/README.md

 opsline-hostname Cookbook
 =========================
-This cookbook sets the hostname of the node.
+This cookbook has been created to provide a universal and configurable way to set a hostname on a system.

 Requirements